Tag Archives: Reconnaissance Bomber

 Defensive armament consisted of four Browning Aircraft Machine Guns, Caliber .50, AN-M3, mounted in a tail turret with 600 rounds of ammunition per gun.
 These guns had a combined rate of fire of 4,800 rounds per minute.

 Boeing manufactured 744 B-52 Stratofortress bombers, with the final one rolled out at Wichita, Kansas, 22 June 1962.
-As of June 2016, 75 B-52H bombers remain in service with the United States Air Force.
+As of June 2016, 75 B-52H bombers remained in service with the United States Air Force.

 RB-52B 52-8711 remained in active service until 29 September 1965.
 Today it is on display at the Strategic Air and Space Museum, Ashland, Nebraska.